kirbs-/cap-app/README.md

 Docker and docker-compose are needed to lauch app locally.
 Execute `docker-compose build & docker-compose up` to start the app.
 Next navigate to http://localhost:5000 to view.

 To run in dev/test mode you'll need to:
-- setup to locally.
+- setup a local postgres database.
 The app is already configured to use a postgres container.
 Execute `docker-compose -f docker-compose-test.yaml up -d` to start the container.
-You can use any postgres instnace, but you'll need to update the database connection string stored in SQLALCHEMY_DATABASE_URI in config.py.
+You can use any postgres instance, but you'll need to update the database connection string stored in SQLALCHEMY_DATABASE_URI in config.py.
 - install dependencies. e.g. `pip install -r requirements.txt` (strongly recommend using a virtualenv)
 - run initial database migrations. e.g. `flask db upgrade`
 - set environment variable FLASK_ENV to development. e.g. `export FLASK_ENV=development`